finite-element/finite-element-course/doc/source/implementation.rst

 Formalities and marking scheme
 ------------------------------

-The implementation exercise is due at the end of term.
-That is, by 1600 on Friday 22 March.
-You must submit your work uploading the git hash on Blackboard.
-You can conveniently :ref:`find this hash on the commits page for your repository on GitHub <fons:git-hash>`.
-For the avoidance of doubt, the commit you submit must date from before the deadline!
+The implementation exercise is due at 1300 on Monday 20 March 2023.
+Submission is via GitHub: the last commit pushed to GitHub and dated before the deadline will be marked.

 The marking scheme will be as follows: